dtyuen/samples/nav-subnav/README.md

-This is a prototype for the responsive navigation buttons on:
+This was a prototype for the responsive navigation-buttons previously found on:

 http://www.riftgame.com